 CBD-infused topicals include skin creams, balms, salves and oils.
 Once again, these products can be infused with pure CBD, or they can contain a full spectrum CBD oil.
 The same rule applies — the products with the full and broad spectrum oils will contain other beneficial cannabinoids and terpenes.

 Topicals often have a variety of additional beneficial ingredients meant to contribute to the overall therapeutic effects.
 For example, skin creams may contain moisturizers, vitamin E, collagen and so on.
-Pain creams may contain ingredients meant to help the product penetrate deeper into tissues and aid in pain relief.
+Pain creams may contain ingredients meant to help the product penetrate deeper into tissues.
 Salves may contain other soothing and healing ingredients such as aloe.

 CBD oils applied topically, such as lotions or balms, are best for treating targeted areas.
-The oil can be massaged directly onto the area to relieve pain or inflammation within minutes.
+The oil can be massaged directly onto an area.
 Effects can last for several hours.

 Pros and Cons of Topicals